I Was a Spy: Production

 Filming took place in Shepherds Bush.
-Producer Michael Balcon sent Herbert Mason (who was initially production manager before becoming an assistant director) to take the script to Belgium and give it to Marthe Cnockaert to look at.
+Producer Michael Balcon was concerned about potential legal troubles with the film after the case involving Felix Yusupov, MGM and the film Rasputin and the Empress.
+Balcon sent Herbert Mason (who was initially production manager before becoming an assistant director) to take the script to Belgium and give it to Marthe Cnockaert to look at and sign off on every page.
+Balcon called the movie "the most ambitious we had so far attempted."

-The script was written by Edmund Gwenn who also portrayed the burgomaster.
+The script was co-written by Edmund Gwenn who also portrayed the burgomaster.

 Release

 I Was a Spy was screened at the Lyric.